-Join Malcolm Shore for an in-depth discussion in this video Breaking down the cybersecurity kill chain, part of Foundations of Cybersecurity.
+Join Malcolm Shore for an in-depth discussion in this video Breaking down the cybersecurity kill chain, part of Cybersecurity Foundations.

 Cyber attack used to be considered the domain of bored teenagers, but it's now recognized to come mostly from organized criminals and state-sponsored agents using well-defined business processes.
 In 2009, an analyst in the Lockheed Martin cyber emergency response team, Mike Cloppert, introduced the concept of the cyber kill chain.
 The cyber kill chain views an attack in seven stages: reconnaissance, weaponization, delivery, exploitation, installation, command and control, and action.